hamedgasemi200/auto-swap-maker-shell-script/README.md

-Make a swap file for your linux operating system automatically.
+Make a swap file for your linux operating system automatically with no worries.